joon6093/woowacourse-versioning/README.md

 - Enable teams to maintain a consistent versioning rhythm aligned with **two-week sprint cycles**.
 - Enable version strings to embed **week-based temporal information** so that release timing is immediately clear.
 - Enable independent releases for **Frontend, Backend, and Android** in a shared monorepo environment.
-- Enable teams to reduce overhead from versioning debates and focus on **delivering value to end-users**.

 ## Non-Goals